syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Paragraph.md

 IWTextRange seventhText = fourthParagraph.AppendText("3");
 //Apply sub script formatting for seventh text range seventhText.CharacterFormat.SubSuperScript = SubSuperScript.SubScript;
-//Saves the Word document
+//Save the Word document
 document.Save("Sample.docx", FormatType.Docx);
-//Closes the document
+//Close the document
 document.Close();
 {% endhighlight %}

 {% highlight vb.net %}
-'Creates a new Word document
+'Create a new Word document
 Dim document As New WordDocument()
-'Adds new section to the document
+'Add new section to the document
 Dim section As IWSection = document.AddSection()
-'Adds new paragraph to the section
+'Add new paragraph to the section
 Dim firstParagraph As IWParagraph = section.AddParagraph()
-'Adds new text to the paragraph
+'Add new text to the paragraph
-Dim firstText As IWTextRange = firstParagraph.AppendText("This is the first text range. ") 'Applies formatting for first text range firstText.CharacterFormat.Bold = True firstText.CharacterFormat.FontSize = 14
+Dim firstText As IWTextRange = firstParagraph.AppendText("This is the first text range. ") 'Apply formatting for first text range firstText.CharacterFormat.Bold = True firstText.CharacterFormat.FontSize = 14
 firstText.CharacterFormat.Shadow = True
 firstText.CharacterFormat.SmallCaps = True
-Dim secondText As IWTextRange = firstParagraph.AppendText("This the second text range") 'Applies formatting for second text range secondText.CharacterFormat.HighlightColor = Color.GreenYellow secondText.CharacterFormat.UnderlineStyle = UnderlineStyle.DotDash
+Dim secondText As IWTextRange = firstParagraph.AppendText("This the second text range") 'Apply formatting for second text range secondText.CharacterFormat.HighlightColor = Color.GreenYellow secondText.CharacterFormat.UnderlineStyle = UnderlineStyle.DotDash
 secondText.CharacterFormat.Italic = True
 secondText.CharacterFormat.FontName = "Times New Roman"
 secondText.CharacterFormat.TextColor = Color.Green
-'Adds new paragraph to the section
+'Add new paragraph to the section
 Dim secondParagraph As IWParagraph = section.AddParagraph()
-'Adds new text to the paragraph
+'Add new text to the paragraph
 Dim thirdText As IWTextRange = secondParagraph.AppendText("שלום עולם") thirdText.CharacterFormat.Bidi = True
-'Sets language identifier for right to left characters. thirdText.CharacterFormat.LocaleIdBidi = LocaleIDs.he_IL 'Add third paragraph to the section
+'Set language Identifier for right to left characters. thirdText.CharacterFormat.LocaleIdBidi = LocaleIDs.he_IL 'Add third paragraph to the section
 Dim thirdParagraph As IWParagraph = section.AddParagraph()